About Woods Consulting, LLC

 Valarie Woods MS

-Valarie has focused her career in the areas of consumer market research and testing.
-After graduate school, Valarie started her career at the Dial Corporation, where she advanced to senior scientist and development leader in research and development.
-Valarie has special interests in consumer testing, market research, sensory analysis, operating procedures, and statistics.
+Valarie has focused her career in the areas of consumer market research and product testing.
+After graduate school, Valarie and Craig moved to Arizona, where she started her career at the Dial Corporation advancing to senior scientist and development leader in research and development.
+Valarie has special interests in consumer testing, veterinary market research, sensory analysis, operating procedures, and statistics.

 Education: